openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

     NAME          DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE openebs-ndm   3         3         3       3            3           <none>          7m6s
     ```
-    This may happen due in following cases:
+    Sometimes, the `DESIRED` count may not be equal to the `CURRENT` count.
+This may happen due to following cases:
    - If any NodeSelector has been used to deploy openebs related pods.
    - Master or any Node has been tainted in k8s cluster.

+ - If OpenEBS is installed using stable helm chart, ensure that you are in the latest OpenEBS helm chart version 0.9.2.
+If not, upgrade to the 0.9.2 helm chart version.

  - Run below command to update OpenEBS control plane components labels.
     ```sh
     $ ./pre-upgrade.sh <openebs_namespace> <mode>